-There is a Maori tradition called Kai Moana or collecting seafood, that we try to continue in practice even up to today.
+We at The Rock collect Kai Moana or seafood, and try to show our guests a safe way to do so.
 The joy in gathering food from nature and serving it at the dinner table gives one a different level of satisfaction that we like to share with our guests at The Rock NZ.

 At first, mussels may seem a bit intimidating to eat but they are surprisingly easy to cook.
 The hardest job is practically the cleaning and brushing bit.
 In this article, we will let you in on our little secret at The Rock Adventure Cruise on how to prepare delicious mussels that will tingle your palate.

 What type of mussels are found in New Zealand?

 There are different types of mussels around the world but the best tasting ones are the Greenshell mussels found in New Zealand.
 Also called Green Lipped Mussels.
 As Kiwis, we consider ourselves lucky to enjoy this delicious gift from nature all year round.
 You can find them plentiful along the coasts usually clinging on to rocks.
 They may be difficult to remove when the waves are crashing and strong.
 Only harvest mussels that are bigger than your thumb, let the small ones grow and harvest them later.